Hodophile-2082/alx_html_css/flexbox/README.md

 Move the margin declaration from .nav .nav-item inside the new selector.
 In the variables section
 Change the value of the variable nav-item-margin to be 0 0 0 2rem
+TASK 8:
+In 7-styles.css, inside the /* Header section, in the header-container class selector, set the property align-items to center